Free World Military Assistance Forces

-The Free World Military Assistance Forces (FWMAF), also known as the Free World Military Forces (FWMF) and the Free World Forces (FWF), was the group of allied nations who sent troops to fight in the Vietnam War under the FWMAF banner, assisting South Vietnam against North Vietnam and the Viet Cong (VC).
+The Free World Military Assistance Forces (FWMAF), also known as the Free World Military Forces (FWMF) and the Free World Forces (FWF), was the collective group of several allied nations who sent combat troops to fight or other support to aid in the war effort in the Vietnam War under the FWMAF banner, assisting South Vietnam against North Vietnam and the Viet Cong (VC).
 Together with South Vietnamese, the FWMAF were often referred to as the "Allies".
 It did not include anti-communist armies in Laos and Cambodia that also supported South Vietnam and fought native communists supported by North Vietnam.